astropy/astropy-APEs/APE4.rst

 difficult to impossible for developers of affiliated packages to be able to provide their users a simple set of instructions such as ``pip install
 <projectname>`` for installing their product.
 As it is, ``pip install
-Astropy`` is always a prerequisite step.
+astropy`` is always a prerequisite step.

 There is a feature of setuptools that allows a project's ``setup.py`` to provide a list of ``setup_requires`` packages--these are packages that must